-Your Pixel Buds can enable you hear spoken language continuously translated into your ear, accompanied with a translation on your phone to offer the gist of what’s being said, with the help of the Google Translate app on your phone.
+Your Pixel Buds can enable you to hear spoken language continuously translated into your ear, accompanied by a translation on your phone to offer the gist of what’s being said, with the help of the Google Translate app on your phone.

 Q5: Will AirPods work with the Google Pixel?

 By pressing and holding the setup button on the back of the AirPods case with the earphones inside, and then confirming the connection under Android Bluetooth settings, AirPods can be connected to a Google Pixel.
 That works in a predictable manner.

 Q6: Are Pixel Buds compatible with Samsung devices?